Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Rulers can now affect revolt risk.
 - The ruler interface now shows the ruler's trait.
+- Works without a specific author attached to them (i.e. the Alvissmol) will now have a suitable random character become the author, or an author will be generated.

 * Units
 - Added Dim (-5 mana), Genius (+10 mana), Intelligent (+5 mana), Pious (+5 mana) and Wise (+5 mana) traits.